srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

 ### Objects and scoping

-Ranges differ from wildcards in that they do not have to expand to existing objects.
-Ranges can be used to create new objects in the system, giving you a lot of flexibility in bulk creation of objects.
+Ranges have a distinct quality over wildcards in that they are not limited to existing objects.
+Ranges can be used to generate new objects within the system, which comes in super handy for bulk object creation.

-Having said that, if an object that range expands to already exists, it will be overwritten in the case of a configuration command.
-And vice versa, if in the `info` command, a range expands to a non-existing object, it will be skipped.
+However, it's worth noting that if a range expands to an object that already exists, a configuration command will overwrite that object.
+Conversely, in the case of an info command, if a range expands to a non-existing object, it will be skipped.

-Let's see how it works in practice.
-Starting with a freshly deployed system, we can see that there are no `ethernet-1/*` interfaces configured:
+To demonstrate this in practice, let's begin with a freshly deployed system, where no `ethernet-1/*` interfaces are configured:

 ```srl
 --{ + running }--[  ]--